|

 Welcome to the Savannah River Site Tour Program

-The Savannah River Site (SRS) is a key Department of Energy (DOE) industrial complex responsible for stewardship of the environment, the enduring nuclear weapons stockpile and nuclear materials.
+Dedicated to maintaining the highest possible safety and security standards, the Savannah River Site (SRS) is a key U.S. Department of Energy industrial complex, responsible for supporting our nation’s nuclear defense; preventing nuclear weapon proliferation; environmental stewardship and cleanup; waste management; and disposition of nuclear materials.
 More specifically, SRS processes and stores nuclear materials in support of the national defense and U.S. nuclear non-proliferation efforts.
 The Site also develops and deploys technologies to improve the environment and treat nuclear and hazardous wastes left from the Cold War.

 The SRS complex covers 198,046 acres, or 310 square miles, encompassing parts of Aiken, Barnwell and Allendale counties in South Carolina, bordering the Savannah River.